On the Finiteness of Attractors for One-Dimensional Maps with Discontinuities: Introduction

-We shall prove it without having to decompose the domain of the map into ergodic components and this is a key fact in our work.
+The main result in this paper is that every piecewise $C^3$ map with negative Schwarzian derivative can only display a finite number of attractors.
+Furthermore, the union of the basins of attraction contains Lebesgue almost every point.
+We do so without having to decompose the domain of the map into ergodic components, and this is a key fact in our work.
 Former proofs of the finiteness of the number of attractors usually went through showing the non-existence of wandering intervals and the decomposition of the domain into ergodic components.
 However, for maps with discontinuities that are at the same time critical points, the existence of wandering intervals is in general an open question.
-And, although wandering intervals are an obstruction to the decomposition into ergodic components, the methods presented here allow us to circumvent this difficulty and estimate the number of attractors, proving its finiteness.
+And, although wandering intervals are an obstruction to the decomposition into ergodic components, the methods presented here still allow us to bound the number of attractors.